FAQs: Frequently Asked Questions (How Permisio Works)

 Q: How and when can I change my mobile keyword(s)?

 A: Before changing your mobile keyword, please be aware of how many keywords your plan allows you to have.
-You can create a new keyword at any time.
+We can create a new keyword at any time.
 However, if you’ve already used all the keywords allowed in your plan, a keyword must be deleted before you create a new one.
 If you need additional keywords, you may upgrade your plan.

 Q: What’s mobile voting?

 A: It’s a clever way to engage your customers and build your list.
 Suppose you run an ice cream parlor.
 You ask your customers (with in-store signage or a print ad) to vote by text.
 “Vote for your favorite ice cream flavor!
-Text FLAVORS to 96000 to vote, then reply 1 for chocolate, 2 for vanilla, 3 for strawberry.”
+Text FLAVORS to 95577 to vote, then reply 1 for chocolate, 2 for vanilla, 3 for strawberry.”
 You can even offer an incentive to respond, such as a free coupon good on the next purchase.
 When they vote, their mobile numbers are added to your opt-in list.
 The system automatically lets them know the terms of the opt-in agreement.
 Then the automation feature will send a numbered, trackable coupon for the next purchase.
 It’s a fun way to interact with your customers and build your list at the same time.
-With this new information, you can run specials based upon flavor preference!
+With this new information, you can run specials based on flavor preference!
 Use your imagination and you will probably come up with other fun ways to use this feature.

 Q: How do subscribers redeem coupons?